 Studies have shown that parents are more likely to seek help and support as part of the daily things they do.
 For example, they might ask a teacher at their child’s school for advice, or bring up a concern with a doctor, rather than call a parenting hotline.
 They are also more likely to ask for help when there is a specific issue, like a child not getting along with friends.

-Housing: finding somewhere they can afford to live.
+Housing: it can be hard for some families to find somewhere they can afford to live.

-Employment: finding a job or working out how to give enough of themselves to both work and family.
+Employment: some parents might need help finding a job or working out how to give enough of themselves to both work and family.

-Finances: they might have short-term money problems or longer term problems with budgeting or debt.
+Finances: some families might have short-term money problems or longer-term problems with budgeting or debt.

 Resources: parents might feel they don’t have enough to give their children, because they can’t afford things or because they live far away from where things are available.
 They might need children’s clothes, toys or nursery equipment.

-Access to services: they may have trouble getting to or using services, either because they don’t have transport or because of language difficulties and not having interpreters.
+Access to services: parents might have trouble getting to or using services, either because they don’t have transport or because of language difficulties and not having interpreters.

-Relationships: marital difficulties (including domestic violence) or other relationship difficulties may be making them stressed or sad, or threatening the family.
+Relationships: relationship difficulties (including domestic violence) might be making parents stressed or sad, or threatening the family.

 Physical health: chronic health problems can interfere with parenting.
 Single parents can have trouble coping if they become ill.